 Visit Colerain Megaland playground and numerous other play equipment.
 Sand volleyball and basketball courts are available along with 2 baseball fields that are open to the public when not otherwise being used by teams who have reserved the fields.
 Four shelters are available to rent daily from April 15 through October 15.
-Visitors can enjoy the Sizzling Summer Entertainment in the Park in June, July and August featuring concerts, family movies and Shakespeare in the Park.
+Visitors can enjoy the Sizzling Summer Entertainment in the Park in June, July and August featuring concerts and family movies.
 One set of restrooms at the Park serves as a severe weather shelter.
 Additional recreational facilities include a 1-mile walk path, two state of the art baseball fields, amphitheater, a concession stand, two additional shelters, additional restrooms, tot play area, and expanded parking.
-Click here for more information on Colerain Park.Clippard Park – 21 Acres 3514 Bevis Lane
+Click here for more information on Colerain Park.Clippard Park – 21 Acres 3500 Bevis Lane

 Accessed from Colerain Ave. to Redskin (by Outback Steakhouse) to Fairglen.
 The park can also be accessed from Springdale Road to Seasons Drive to Pottinger Road to Dewhill Drive.

 Visit Clippard Park’s sprayground Memorial Day through Labor Day each year to cool off from the summer heat!
-In addition to the 13 motion activated water features at the sprayground, the newly renovated Park has something for the whole family to enjoy.
-An additional driveway is now available providing easier and quicker access to the park off of Colerain Avenue (Redskin to Fairglen which dead ends at the new entrance).
+In addition to the 13 motion activated water features at the sprayground, the Park has something for the whole family to enjoy.
+Two driveways are available providing easier and quicker access to the park off of Colerain Avenue (Redskin to Fairglen which dead ends at the new entrance).
 Thanks to a grant from CVS and Boundless Playgrounds, the park has a beautiful 10,000 square foot, fully accessible playground for people of all abilities that features a poured rubber surface.
-Three shelters, which include an electric outlet and a grill, are reservable on weekends April through October 1.
-The park has two new state of the art baseball fields and a brand new basketball court.
+Three shelters, which include an electric outlet and a grill, are reservable on weekends April 15 through October 15.
+The park has two state of the art baseball fields and a basketball court.
 Clippard Park has our area’s first skatepark!
 Located near the back of the park and visible from I-275, the skatepark has a 10′ bowl with pool coping, a 4′ bowl with a ledge, a spine and death box, and street features including a staircase, ramp, railings and much more!
-The park has a ½ mile paved walking path with an additional ¼ mile loop natural trail behind shelter C. With the closing of the very small, hard to access Karen Meehan Memorial Park, Clippard is now home to a memorial for the young girl that was hit by a car on Kemper Road.Please click here to read additional information about Clippard Park.
+The park has a ½ mile paved walking path with an additional ¼ mile loop natural trail behind Shelter C. With the closing of the very small, hard to access Karen Meehan Memorial Park, Clippard is now home to a memorial for the young girl that was hit by a car on Kemper Road.Please click here to read additional information about Clippard Park.
 Obergiesing Soccer Complex at Dravo Park – 16 Acres 9225 East Miami River Road

 Soccer fields, swings, picnic shelter that is available on a first come first served basis, and canoe access ramp.Palm Memorial Park – 1 Acre 3251 Springdale Road, Next to Colerain Fire Headquarters